 These people are often never released and their fate remains unknown.
 Victims are frequently tortured and many are killed, or live in constant fear of being killed.
 They know their families have no idea where they are and that there is little chance anyone is coming to help them.
 Even if they escape death and are eventually released, the physical and psychological scars stay with them.

 Amnesty International campaigns against enforced disappearances.
 We stand with the families of the disappeared in their quest to learn the fate of their loved ones.
-On this page, we provide some examples of enforced disappearances and opportunities for action on these cases.
-Read on, learn and join the fight for justice for the disappeared!
+Read on to learn, and join the fight for justice for the disappeared.

 Amnesty International has estimated that there are 60,000 – 100,000 enforced disappearances in Sri Lanka in connection with internal armed conflicts over the past 40 years.
 One emblematic case is the disappeared journalist/cartoonist Prageeth Eknaligoda.
 He went missing after leaving work on January 24, 2010.
 Two days earlier, he had published an article critical of then President Mahinda Rajapaksa.
 Despite years of police investigations, the Sri Lankan government has not accounted for his fate.
 Please call on the government to conduct an effective investigation and bring to justice those responsible for his disappearance.